stryker-mutator/stryker-mutator.github.io/blog/2020-03-11-stryker-version-3.md

 <!--truncate-->

 If you're new to mutation testing, it's a way to measure how effective your tests are at finding bugs.
-Please take a look at [our RoboBar 🤖🍷 example](/example) and see how even 100% code coverage doesn't tell the whole story.
+Please take a look at [our RoboCoasters 🤖🎢 example](/example) and see how even 100% code coverage doesn't tell the whole story.
 Mutation testing is the only way to make sure your code is tested.

 ## 🚀 Migration